Bezdin monastery

-Bezdin Monastery (Mănăstirea Bezdin; Манастир Бездин / Manastir Bezdin) is a monastery of the Serbian community, located near the village of Munar in Arad County, Romania, on the right bank of the Mureș River.
-Bezdin Monastery is one of the few remaining Serbian Orthodox monasteries in Romania, located 36 km west of Arad.
-The monastery was constructed in 1539 and is dedicated to the Assumption of the Blessed Virgin, celebrated on August 28 according to the New Style.
+Bezdin Monastery (Mănăstirea Bezdin; Манастир Бездин) is a Serbian Orthodox monastery, located near the village of Secusigiu in Arad County, Romania, on the right bank of the Mureș River.
+The monastery was constructed in 1539 and is dedicated to the Assumption of the Theotokos, celebrated on August 28 according to the New Style.

 History

 In the beginning, Bezdin Monastery was hidden in the dense and towering forest that surrounds it.
 Nowadays the forest has retreated towards the Mureș River, occupying only the space between the defensive dam behind the monastery and the bank of the river.
 Architecturally, it proved to be an excellent location.

 The name of the monastery comes from the Bezdin stream which forms a series of swamps with a lot of reeds in its western part, creating at the same time a very picturesque landscape.

-The construction of the Holy Bezdin Monastery began in 1539 with the zeal of Iovan Iaksici (Jovan Jakšić) from Nadlac who later lived there.
+The construction of the Bezdin Monastery began in 1539 with the zeal of Iovan Iaksici (Jovan Jakšić) from Nadlac who later lived there.
 However, there is an older mention still concerning Bezdin Monastery in the inscription on Psalter by Božidar Vuković printed in Venice in 1520.
 It happened during the time of Archimandrite Ioasaf Milutinovici, and the construction was done with the help of Serbian Orthodox faithful and their co-religionists the Orthodox Vlahs.
 This information is recorded on a Psalter tab (now in Vršac) by Leontije Bogojević, a hieromonk.

 The monastery was set on fire by the Turks during the Ottoman occupation of Banat, but was not abandoned by the monks, who built a wooden church in which they served until the construction of the current one.
 The brick church was built after 1690, in Byzantine style in the shape of a club with three apses.

 The existence of the Bezdin monastery meant an important moment in the history of the Serbian community in this province of the Austro-Hungarian Empire, around the holy place keeping alive the faith and the cohesion of brotherhood of this ethnic group.